AltaPay/plugin-wordpress/readme.txt

 = 3.3.0 =
 * Update minimum PHP supported version to 7.2
-* Fix: inventory not updating when doing refund from AltaPay actions grid
+* Fix: inventory not updating when doing refund from AltaPay Payment Actions grid
 * Fix: Refund response issue with PHP 8.1

 = 3.2.9 =